Lovely (2025 film)

-Lovely is a 2025 Indian Malayalam-language fantasy film written and directed by Dileesh Nair.
+Lovely is a 2025 Indian Malayalam-language fantasy comedy film written and directed by Dileesh Nair.
 The film stars Mathew Thomas, Sivaangi Krishnakumar, and Manoj K. Jayan.

 This film was released on 16 May 2025 and opened with a mixed-to-negative reviews critics with praise towards the 3D making and direction but criticism for the weak script.
 The film was a box-office bomb.

 Plot

 A young man develops an unexpected friendship with a talking housefly.

 Boney - a young happy man who takes up his late father’s government job until a turn of events take place in his life.

 He ends up in remand in the sub-jail for 14 days after a false allegation against him, where he meets his new best friend- ‘eecha’ (housefly in Malayalam).
 He names it Lovely.
 He makes a little home for Lovely in his cell in the sub-jail.

 He is soon taken out in bail, but he finds himself missing the housefly from sub-jail.
 He tries different things to go back to the sub-jail, including accepting the false allegation made against him in court.
 But to his dismay, he fails to go back to the sub-jail.